ssbc/ssb-index-feeds-spec/README.md

 If no verified claims are available one should fall back to full replication of that main feed.

-A new user will at first not trust anyone and thus can't do partial replication.
+A random new user will at first not trust anyone and thus can't do partial replication.
 On the other hand if they are onboarded using someone they know and trust that would enable partial replication.

 ## Open questions